LInQer-ts

 Building the solution

 The library has been ported to Typescript.
-Run build.bat to create the .js files from the .ts code and copy the documentation to the docs folder
+Run npm run build to create the .js files from the .ts code and run npm run doc to generate documentation to the docs folder